robenkleene/development-references/tr.md

 ## Examples

-Convert title case filenames with spaces to lowercase filenames with hyphens:
+Rename file and directories using title case with spaces to lowercase with hyphens:

 	for i in *; do { mv $i `echo $i | tr 'A-Z' 'a-z' | tr " " "-"` } done